-(Select a 3 semester hour integrative course and a 3 semester hour appreciation course)

-Rationale: The Humanities provide an integrated view of civilization and society.
-The universal aspects of buman emotions, self-prosperiotion, and self-identity are studied as they have been expressed through the human emotions, self-preservation, and self-identity are studied as they have been expressed through the arts to supply answers to the basic questions, "Who am I?" and "Why am I here?"
+(Select a 3 semester hour integrative course and a 3 semester hour appreciation course) Rationale: The Humanities provide an integrated view of civilization and society.
+The universal aspects of human emotions, self-preservation, and self-identity are studied as they have been expressed through the arts to supply answers to the basic questions, "Who am I?" and "Why am I here?"
 Such study results in flexibility, tolerance, and acceptance of other points of view and allows students to see themselves and their time in perspective.
 The Humanities also develop appreciation for aesthetic and creative endeavors through active participation in the areas of art, music, and theatre.